 Prior to the establishment of a Greek Orthodox Church in Babylon, the Greek families from the South Shore of Central Long Island traveled 18 miles east or west in order to worship and embrace their cultural heritage.
 Foreseeing the mounting challenges this presented for their young growing families, it was in 1958 when two businessmen, Michael Christopher and his partner George Gabriel, decided it was time to act on their long time dream of a church closer to home.
-Confident they were not alone in their longing for an orthodox church in the area they sought the support of a few acquaintances; Nicholas Haldas, Thomas Kavowras and Andrew Loizides.
+Confident they were not alone in their longing for an Orthodox Church in the area, they sought the support of a few acquaintances: Nicholas Haldas, Thomas Kavouras and Andrew Loizides.

 These five families then gathered one evening in order to plan how they would proceed to fulfill the parameters set by the Archdiocese for the creation of a new Parish.
 A general assembly meeting was soon arranged at the Sunrise Catering House in West Babylon to include all families ready to work toward organizing a new Parish.
 Some of the attendees at those preliminary meetings included the families of Alexander, Ardito, Carusos, Conomos, Corbett, Cosmidis, Kontrafouris, Mihopoulos, Pappas, Petra, Triculis and Vagelakos.

 The search for a permanent home for the parish continued.
-After considering several locations, it was agreed upon to purchase for $27,000 an existing house of worship, the Temple Beth Sholem, Located at 54 George Street in the Village of Babylon.
+After considering several locations, it was agreed upon to purchase for $27,000 an existing house of worship, the Temple Beth Sholom, located at 54 George Street in the Village of Babylon.
 This location was ideal, allowing easy access for families residing in the towns immediately to the east, west, and north.
-On March 11, 1961 the Church Blessing was officiated by Father Constantine Kazanas, along with their new parish priest the Rev. George Papaloukas.
+On March 11, 1961, the Church Blessing was officiated by Father Constantine Kazanas, along with their new parish priest the Rev. George Papaloukas.

 Selecting a name for the church was not until 1962.
 Since the church was located in the biblically named bayside town of Babylon, it seemed apt that their choice was Saint Nicholas, the patron saint of sailors.

 In the years following, the community continued to weigh the decision of whether to expand the existing church or purchase a larger building.
 On October 14, 1973, the Parish Council explained that it would be impractical to expand the building on the existing site.
 After all options were debated, they concluded that the community would take its next monumental step to erect a new edifice.
-Father Apstolakos located the future site of St. Nicholas in the neighboring town of West Babylon under the Presidency of George Peros.
-Three Trustee members: Fred Frouxides, John Geroyiannis, and Mike Halikas, bravely offered their homes as collateral toward the purchase of the property.
-In June 1976 The First Annual St. Nicholas Festival was hosted on the new site.
+Father Apostolakos located the future site of St. Nicholas in the neighboring town of West Babylon under the Presidency of George Peros.
+Three Trustee members — Fred Frouxides, John Geroyiannis, and Mike Halikas — bravely offered their homes as collateral toward the purchase of the property.
+In June 1976, the first Annual St. Nicholas Festival was hosted on the new site.

 On December 5, 1982 nearly a decade after the decision to build, the Saint Nicholas community celebrated the Ground Breaking ceremony for the new church under the auspices of His Eminence, Archbishop Iakovos and Very Rev. Father Philip Kotoufas.

 In 1996, Father Demetrios Calogrides became our new pastor.
 By this time, our beautification was well underway and our mortgage was slowly reduced.
-Our once red carpeted floors became beautiful granite.
-Mr. Isidoros Sideris generously donated the white marble in the altar including the floor and the Holy Altar Table.
+Our once red-carpeted floors became beautiful granite.
+Mr. Isidoros Sideris generously donated the white marble in the altar, including the floor and the Holy Altar Table.
 Mr. Nicholas Theodorou donated the entire installation of the granite flooring.
-The red folding chairs were replaced with beautiful oak pews which were sold out within a week.
-The bare white walls of the altar were adorned with beautiful iconography designed by Mr. Elephatherios Gourogiannis.
+The red folding chairs were replaced with beautiful oak pews, which were sold out within a week.
+The bare white walls of the altar were adorned with beautiful iconography designed by Mr. Elephtherios Gourogiannis.
 The Platytera was donated by the entire St. Nicholas family.
-The biggest milestone of our community was the burning of the mortgage at our annual Dinner-Dance in November of 2006, ten years after we were faced with the possibility of foreclosure.
-Those who attended the Saint Nicholas vespers services December 5, 2006 experienced an unforgettable memory when the newly installed chandeliers were lit for the very first time by Bishop Savva of Troas.
-Many had not realized that the chandeliers were installed, until that evening when the Bishop proclaimed "Fos e la ron", "Joyful Light" and all six chandeliers were lit for the first time.
+The biggest milestone of our community was the burning of the mortgage at our Annual Dinner Dance in November of 2006, ten years after we were faced with the possibility of foreclosure.
+Those who attended the Saint Nicholas vespers services on December 5, 2006 experienced an unforgettable memory when the newly-installed chandeliers were lit for the very first time by Bishop Savva of Troas.
+Many had not realized that the chandeliers were installed until that evening when the Bishop proclaimed "Phos Hilaron" ("Joyful Light"), and all six chandeliers were lit for the first time.

-Fifty years ago a group of friends had a dream of building a new Greek Orthodox community for their children and grandchildren.
-Fifty years later we have a new dream of building a community center for the young and old.
-On October 11, 2009 with the Spiritual guidance of our new pastor, Very Rev. Father Nektarios Papazafiropoulos, it was voted unanimously to begin exploring the possibility and functionality of this dream.
-The first fifty years taught us that with love, dedication and faith anything can be accomplished.
-The foundation of the community center, we hope and dream of building, will not only be a "cement" that will be poured but will be a foundation for another fifty years.
+Fifty years ago, a group of friends had a dream of building a new Greek Orthodox community for their children and grandchildren.
+Fifty years later, we have a new dream of building a Community Center for the young and old.
+On October 11, 2009 with the spiritual guidance of our new pastor, Very Rev. Father Nektarios Papazafiropoulos, it was voted unanimously to begin exploring the possibility and functionality of this dream.
+The first fifty years taught us that with love, dedication, and faith anything can be accomplished.
+The foundation of the Community Center that we hope and dream of building, will not only be a "cement" that will be poured, but will be a foundation for another fifty years.